r-lib/otel/tests/testthat/_snaps/defaults.md

       setup_default_tracer_provider()
     Condition
       Error in `setup_default_tracer_provider()`:
       !
-Cannot set trace exporter otel::no_such_object from R_OTEL_TRACES_EXPORTER environment variable, cannot find provider no_such_object in package otel.
+Cannot set trace exporter otel::no_such_object from OTEL_R_TRACES_EXPORTER environment variable, cannot find provider no_such_object in package otel.

 ---